Make your culinary dream a reality, with this hands-on commercial cookery course at VU Polytechnic.

 - food hygiene, food safety and OHS.

-On successful completion, you may find employment as a:
+On successful completion, you can choose to pathway into the Certificate IV in Commercial Cookery SIT40516 and may find employment as a:

 - commis chef